-[FIRE A GUILDE A FIRE A

-[To be filled-in by the PhD Scholar]

-Name of the Scholar: Register No. :

-Department: Date of joining :

-Name of Research Guide(s):

-Title of Research Proposal:

-Signature of the Scholar, with Date:

-, [Recommendation by the RPAC]

-Date of receiving the Research Proposal:

-Date of Open Seminar: Date of RPAC meeting:

-Decision of RPAC: The research proposal is acceptable / not-acceptable (if not acceptable, specific reasons must be furnished separately) Names & Signatures of RPAC members: (1)
+[PhD Guide RPAC DRPC Dean-A] [To be filled-in by the PhD Scholar] Name of the Scholar: Register No.: Date of joining: Department: Name of Research Guide(s): Title of Research Proposal: Signature of the Scholar, with Date: [Recommendation by the RPAC] Date of receiving the Research Proposal: Date of Open Seminar: Date of RPAC meeting: Decision of RPAC: The research proposal is acceptable / not-acceptable (if not acceptable, specific reasons must be furnished separately) Names & Signatures of RPAC members: (1) (2)(3) [Forwarding by the DRPC] The research proposal, along with the RPAC recommendations, is being forwarded to the Dean(A).

-(2)

-(3)

-[Forwarding by the DRPC]

-The research proposal, along with a the RPAC recommendations, is being forwar ded to the Dean(A).

 Secretary-DRPC Date Chairman-DRPC

 [Verification of Records]

 The Records were verified and found to be in order.

-Supdt.
+DR (Academic) Supdt.
 (Academic Section) Asst.
-Registrar (Academic) DR (Academic)
+Registrar (Academic)

 [Approval]

 Research Proposal is approved / not-approved.

-Doon (Assistant)

-Note: (1) The details of reasons have Dean (Academic)
+Dean (Academic)